fieldtrip/website/tutorial/distributedcomputing_parfor.md

         % then PCT is installed, but you do not have a valid license to use it. end

+A very quick thing to try out next is the following.
+When using the normal `for` function, it will execute the pause sequentially.
+When using the `parfor` function the pause is executed in parallel.

+    tic; for i=1:4; pause(1); end; toc
+      Elapsed time is 4.001463 seconds.

+    tic; parfor i=1:4; pause(1); end; toc
+      Elapsed time is 1.084468 seconds.

 This tutorial requires the original MEG datasets for the four subjects, plus one additional dataset that is on purpose inconsistent with the others.
 These are available from:

 -   [Subject01.zip](https://download.fieldtriptoolbox.org/tutorial/Subject01.zip)